TUMMY TUCK - Orange County, CA

 Most patients will be able to go home the same day after their tummy tuck.
 Only rarely is an overnight stay in the hospital required - more common when multiple procedures are combined.
 Recovery time can range from 3 to 6 weeks, depending on the patient.
 Patients will have to stay flexed at the hips in a "beach chair" position for several days.
 After that, they will be allowed to slowly straighten their abdomens (this allows for proper healing before stretching out the incision).
 There may be a drain in place that is usually removed within 1-2 weeks as drainage decreases.

 A scar will form from one hip to the other where the incision was placed.
 Over time, the incision generally softens and fades.
-Usually it is low enough to be hidden within underwear or a bikini.
+Usually it hides low within the underwear or bikini line.
 Scar massage starting at 3 weeks will help to soften it faster, and silicone gel or strips may be of use with any hypertrophic scars.

 It is very important to maintain your weight with diet and exercise after your tummy tuck surgery in order to maintain your results.